ENGN2912B-2018/MTS-A/README.md

 - Compress the file and send the Huffman codes through the network to a central server.
 - Save the decoded and then decompressed file into a local directory.

+**GUI Snapshot**.

-The following is a screen shot of the GUI, where the left image is the original PGM file and the right image is the compressed PGM file with quality ratio of 17 (adjustable within the GUI).
+Following is a screen shot of the GUI, where the left image is the original PGM file and the right image is the compressed PGM file with quality ratio of 17 (adjustable within the GUI).

 ![alt text](https://drive.google.com/uc?export=view&id=1Z7Rzw5FhtaiJNbFLtEGJqIbqc0Bf_4w3)